 I'm afraid its going to take a catastrophic meltdown in order to see a real correction in the pay-to-play market.
 There are simply too many teams and too few players.
 As a result, the perceived developmental opportunity is heavily diluted with sub-standard levels of play for leagues that don't corrective action.

 Whats the fix?

 The best move for the pay-to-play level is to focus on younger prospects.
 For this upcoming season, players born 2000-2002 coming out of AA midget would be a safe bet.
 One of the issues that continue to keep young prospects from the junior level is the fact that so many teams remained focused on 20 year-old players.
-With 1998-2000 birth year players being allowed to play in Canada ( and the 18+ players in the USACHL), a refocus on younger prospects may be the very best way for leagues like the NA3HL and EHL to stay relative.
+With 1998-2000 birth year players being allowed to play in Canada, a refocus on younger prospects may be the very best way for leagues like the NA3HL and EHL to stay relative.